aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x'1 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.
 - x1 Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds.
 - x1 While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies.
-- x1 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x2 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
 - x2 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
 - x2 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.